confluentinc/ksql/design-proposals/klip-43-timestamp-data-type-support.md

 If a user attempts to cast a negative number or a timestamp before Unix epoch, the CAST will throw an error.

+Casting from TIMESTAMP to STRING will return the timestamp in ODBC canonical form with millisecond precision (yyyy-mm-dd HH:mm:ss:fff), and  casting from STRING to TIMESTAMP will attempt to parse the string into a TIMESTAMP.

 ### Arithmetic operations and comparisons

 At the very least, we would want KSQL to be able to compare, add and subtract TIMESTAMPS.